Command-line Interface (CLI)

 You can find more about hooks here.

-This command allows to manage hooks.
+This command allows managing hooks.

 Usage: